 In viewing it this way, they also did themselves a disservice by not allowing adequate time to comparison shop.

 They simply found a mortgage lender that could close by the deadline, and likely out of fear, didn’t bother checking in with other banks regarding mortgage rates, closing costs, and so forth.

 For others, they weren’t so lucky.
 In about half of the cases in the Fannie Mae study, the lack of research and planning meant they didn’t qualify for a mortgage at all.

 And were forced to go back to the drawing board, either to rebuild their credit or to add to their savings in order to qualify.

 Do You Want to Spend Two Years Buying a Home?

-- If you don’t put in the time upfront
+- Make sure you put in the time and research upfront

-- The home purchase journey could last years
+- Otherwise the home purchase journey could last years (literally)